-As from 1 January 2023, indoor air quality monitoring will become mandatory in France in buildings that are open to sensitive populations, which puts nursing homes right in the firing line.
-The pollutants to be monitored are formaldehyde, benzene and carbon dioxide (CO2).
-Thanks to the NatéoSanté solutions, purify the air in your establishment and safeguard your residents’ health.
+As of January 1st, 2023, monitoring of indoor air quality will become mandatory in France in public buildings receiving vulerable members of the public (ERP), which therefore places nursing homes at the heart of this regulation.
+Pollutants to be measured are formaldehyde, benzene and carbon dioxide (CO2).
+Thanks to NatéoSanté solutions, purify your establishment’s air and protect residents’ health.

-NatéoSanté air purifiers help prevent the spread of bacteria, micro-organisms and viruses, etc., between residents, staff and visitors, thanks to its deep disinfection system that deeply cleans the air in residents’ rooms and communal areas.
+NatéoSanté air purifiers allow you to avoid the propagation of bacteria, micro-organisms, viruses, etc., between residents, staff and visitors, thanks to a system of in-depth disinfection of residents’ rooms and common areas.

 No work required:

-Can easily be moved from room to room thanks to its trolley
+Easily ransportable from room to room thanks to the trolley

 Control the air you breathe